Kentucky Lease Termination Notice Forms

 Download: PDF | Word

-A Kentucky 7 Day Notice to Vacate is an official lease termination letter written to end a week-to-week lease or for tenants that do not have a written lease that pay rent weekly.
-This letter is used in locations that have adopted the Kentucky Uniform Residential Landlord and Tenant Act.
-The letter is provided to either party at least seven (7) calendar days before the termination date set forth in the letter.
+A Kentucky 7 Day Notice to Vacate terminates a week-to-week lease, including situations without a written lease where the tenant pays rent weekly, in locations which have adopted the Kentucky Uniform Residential Landlord and Tenant Act.
+The non-terminating party must receive notice at least seven (7) calendar days before the date of termination.

 Download: PDF | Word